patrickgramatowski/habluhablu_gem/README.md

 :earth_americas: HabluHablu is a CLI written in Ruby, which allows you to generate a language file (for I18n) with translations of the most useful phrases.

-:dart: The main goal for me is to create a library of translations for the most of languages and maybe even for the most popular dialects (what about Ancient Greek?). :scroll:
+:dart: The main goal for me is to create a library of translations for the most of languages and maybe even for the most popular dialects
+What about ancient Greek and other ancient languages?. :scroll:

 ## Supported languages